dadashkarimi/ecg2af/README.md

 Happy predicting, and let us know if you have any questions!
 My email is `javiddadashkarimi@gmail.com`

 ## Visualization and Results
-The charts in the application that you see after submission, are bar charts created using the `Chart.js` library, an open source JavaScript package used for creating interactive and visually appealing data visualizations (see [chartjs](https://www.chartjs.org/)).
+The charts in the application that you see after submission, are bar charts created using the `Chart.js` library, an open-source JavaScript package used for creating interactive and visually appealing data visualizations (see [chartjs](https://www.chartjs.org/)).
 Each chart presents predictions related to the uploaded .hd5 files, including AF risk, sex prediction (male and female), and age prediction values.

 We used ``ChatGPT 40 mini`` in order to create the css file and format the first page.